rancher/docs/content/rancher/v2.6/en/cluster-admin/editing-clusters/aks-config-reference/_index.md

 - Support for private clusters
 - Enabled autoscaling node pools
 - The AKS permissions are now configured in cloud credentials
-- For networking, a new field was added in the UI: Support Private Kubernetes Service
-- Windows support was removed

 # Role-based Access Control

-When provisioning an AKS cluster in the Rancher UI, RBAC is not configurable because it is required to be enabled.

-RBAC is required for AKS clusters that are registered or imported into Rancher.
+When provisioning an AKS cluster in the Rancher UI, RBAC cannot be disabled.
+If role-based access control is disabled for the cluster in AKS, the cluster cannot be registered or imported into Rancher.

+Rancher can configure member roles for AKS clusters in the same way as any other cluster.
+For more information, see the section on [role-based access control.]({{<baseurl>}}/rancher/v2.6/en/admin-settings/rbac)

 # Cloud Credentials